ncatlab/nlab-content/pages/6/4/8/3/3846/content.md

 ### Possible dimensions are 1, 2, 4, and 8.

-This calculation expressed by this fundamental theorem has some remarkable consequences:
+The calculation expressed by the fundamental theorem just stated has some remarkable consequences:

 * Suppose $V = W + \alpha W$.
 Then $W$ is an _associative_ composition algebra.